MattHodge/Graphite-PowerShell-Functions/README.md

 * Can collect values by using T-SQL queries against MS SQL databases
 * Converts time to UTC on sending
 * All configuration can be done from a simple XML file
+* Allows you to override the hostname in Windows Performance Counters before sending on to Graphite
 * Reloads the XML configuration file automatically.
 For example, if more counters are added to the configuration file, the script will notice and start sending metrics for them to Graphite in the next send interval
 * Additional functions are exposed that allow you to send data to Graphite from PowerShell easily.
 [Here](#functions) is the list of included functions
 * Script can be installed to run as a service